AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-014-maRi-eager.md

 * the good: creating a more distributed economy and its positive effect on mental and physical health
 * the bad: people getting wrapped up solely in the wealth generation aspect, exchanges being hacked and money being locked in wallets
 * the ugly: people setting up paper ICOs - with no intent to build a product - and draining wallets by preying on the fear of missing out (FOMO)
-26:30 (confirm points)
-* More on the upcoming Émilie du Châtelet Crypto Philosophy Salon
 * The early days of cryptocurrency (2013, 2014), Peter Todd and understanding how trust works
 * Explaining some of the terminology in crypto such as FOMO, FUD, antifragile, ambiguity and being comfortable with chaos and volatility
 * The importance of spending the time reading and researching about cryptocurrency